Puerto Rican football league system: Men

-In Puerto Rico, professional men's outdoor soccer leagues are ranked by the Puerto Rican Football Federation into one division: Division I. Amateur soccer organizations are also recognized by the FPF, but individual amateur leagues are not.
+In Puerto Rico, men's outdoor soccer leagues are sanctioned by the Puerto Rican Football Federation.
+FPF doesn't currently recognise any league as fully professional, but Liga Puerto Rico is recognised as division 1 status.
+Liga Puerto Rico teams range widely in financial status with some able to pay semi-pro wages and others made up entirely of amateurs.
+There are no leagues under Liga Puerto Rico that are recognised by the FPF however some regional associations recognise senior leagues.

 Professional

 There are currently no recognized professional leagues.

 1The PRSL recessed on 2010, and established a new tournament called "Supercopa DirecTV 2010" which served as the qualifier for the 2011 CFU Club Championship.

 2The PRSL folded in the 2012 season, leaving Liga Nacional to be the sole D1 league at the time.